-- the caller supplies fewer parameter values than there are formal parameters, the extra formal parameters have value undefined.
-If two or more formal parameters share the same name, hence the same property, if the function is non-strict, the corresponding property is given the value that was supplied for the last parameter with this name.
-If the value of this last parameter was not supplied by the caller, the value of the corresponding property is undefined.
-An attempt to create a strict function with conflicting parameters names will fail, either statically, if expressed as a FunctionDeclaration or FunctionExpression, or dynamically by throwing something, if expressed in a call to the Function constructor. - For each FunctionDeclaration in the code, in source text order, create a property of the variable object whose name is the Identifier in the FunctionDeclaration, whose value is the result returned by creating a Function object as described in 13, and whose attributes are determined by the type of code.
+- For function code: for each formal parameter, as defined in the FormalParameterList, create a property of the variable object whose name is the Identifier and whose attributes are determined by the type of code.
+The values of the parameters are supplied by the caller as arguments to [[Call]].
+If the caller supplies fewer parameter values than there are formal parameters, the extra formal parameters have value undefined.
+If two or more formal parameters share the same name, hence the same property, the corresponding property is given the value that was supplied for the last parameter with this name.
+If the value of this last parameter was not supplied by the caller, the value of the corresponding property is undefined. - For each FunctionDeclaration in the code, in source text order, create a property of the variable object whose name is the Identifier in the FunctionDeclaration, whose value is the result returned by creating a Function object as described in 13, and whose attributes are determined by the type of code.
 If the variable object already has a property with this name, replace its value and attributes.
 Semantically, this step must follow the creation of FormalParameterList properties. - For each VariableDeclaration or VariableDeclarationNoIn in the code, create a property of the variable object whose name is the Identifier in the VariableDeclaration or VariableDeclarationNoIn, whose value is undefined and whose attributes are determined by the type of code.
 If there is already a property of the variable object with the name of a declared variable, the value of the property and its attributes are not changed.
 Semantically, this step must follow the creation of the FormalParameterList and FunctionDeclaration properties.
 In particular, if a declared variable has the same name as a declared function or formal parameter, the variable declaration does not disturb the existing property.